-Proximity if the offer of places to all the applicants in any of the categories listed above would still lead to over-subscription, we will offer places up to the admission number to those living nearest the Academy.
+Proximity if the offer of places to all the applicants in any of the categories listed above would still lead to oversubscription, we will offer places up to the admission number to those living nearest the Academy.
 The distance will be measured in a straight line from the main Academy main entrance.
 Where the last remaining place is to be allocated and two or more children are deemed to live at the same distance from the school the place will be decided by the drawing of lots.
 Evidence of residence may be required.
 In the event of parents who share parental responsibility, evidence of the child's permanent addresses will be required.

-2. Operation of Waiting Lists
+2. Operation of Register of Interests

-- a) Subject to any provisions regarding waiting lists in the LA's coordinated admission scheme, the Academy will operate a waiting list.
-Where in any year St Matthew Academy receives more applications for places than there are places available, a waiting list will operate until 3 months after the normal annual admission date.
+a) Subject to any provisions regarding waiting lists in the LA's coordinated admission scheme, the Academy will operate a register of interest.
+Where in any year St Matthew Academy receives more applications for places than there are places available, a Register of interest will operate until 3 months after the normal annual admission date.
 This will be maintained by St Matthew Academy and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
-This does not guarantee that a place will become available. - b) Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria set out in paragraphs 7(a) & 7(b).
-Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria
+This does not guarantee that a place will become available.

+b) Children's position on the Register of interest will be determined solely in accordance with the oversubscription criteria set out in paragraphs 7(a) & 7(b).
+Where places become vacant they will be allocated to children on the Register of interest in accordance with the oversubscription criteria